pydanny/pydanny-event-notes/DjangoCon2011/deploy-via-chef.rst

  * Apparently we have our reqs in a weird place.
 I kind of agree
  * Old-style custom collectstatic.
 Need to finish the 1.3 integration!
  * https://github.com/coderanger/djangocon2011
+ * Mentions the issues with settings that Jacob Kaplan-Moss taught me.